jhaslowh/Stepping-Stone/README.md

 Hit the '~' key to enable the Debug menu.

 **Procedural Generation**
 Level terrain is generated in chunks.
 Each chunk is n blocks long and m blocks high.
 The first step of generation is the terrain grid is filled with blocks.
-This is done in two ways, either a premade pattern is added to the map or a virus block is added.
+This is done in two ways, either a premade pattern is added to the grid or a virus block is added.
 When a virus block is added to the grid, it spreads into the area around it based on a spreading algorithm.
 Then we cut paths through the terrain so that the player will allways have a possible route.
-After this the terrain is checked to make sure there is no loner blocks (blocks not touching any other blocks) are still in the grid.
+After this the terrain is checked to make sure there is no loner blocks (blocks not touching any other blocks) still in the grid.
 Next the generated terrain is processed and converted into different types of blocks based on its location in the grid.
 And finaly the grid of blocks is converted into level blocks that are then added to the levels' block list.

 Points of Intrest:
 Level.js, method generateChunk : Used to generate a block chunk